 Other students wishing to minor in political science, public administration, public management, emergency management, urban studies & economic development, or international relations must complete eighteen (18) semester hours in one of the aforementioned fields.
 A minor in political science must also include POS 2001, POS 2041 and PAD 3003.
 Students earning a major or minor in political science must earn at least a 2.00 GPA (“C”) in each course completed in political science, public administration, or public management.
 All students earning a major in the area must have at least a 2.00 GPA overall to qualify for graduation with a degree in any of the degree programs.
 Also, all classes other than natural sciences must be passed with a grade of “C” or better.
 See your advisor for course sequences in: mathematics, social science, humanities, statistics, and computers.

-Degree Programs: (Use if you entered the program in Fall 2012 or later)
+Degree Programs: (Use if you entered the program Summer 2016 or after)

-Degree Programs: (Use only if you entered the program before Fall 2012)
+Degree Programs: (Use if you entered the program before Summer 2016)